pyeve/Eve.NET/README.md

 Eve.NET
 =======
-Eve.NET is a simple cross platform .NET client for Web Services powered by the [Eve REST API framework][1].
+Eve.NET is a simple cross platform client for Web Services powered by the [Eve REST API framework][1].
 It leverages both [`System.Net.HttpClient`][5] and [`Json.NET`][6] to provide the best possible Eve experience on .NET.

 Cross platform
 --------------
-Eve.NET is delivered as portable (PCL) library and runs semalessly on .NET4, Mono, Xamarin.iOS, Xamarin.Android, Windows Phone and Windows 8.
-We use Eve.NET to power our iOS applications which of course consume a remote Eve-powered API.
+Eve.NET is delivered as a portable (PCL) library and runs seamlessly on .NET4, Mono, Xamarin.iOS, Xamarin.Android, Windows Phone and Windows 8.
+We use Eve.NET internally to power our iOS and Windows applications.

 Running the tests
 -----------------
 You are supposed to  clone the [`evenet-testbed`][7] repo and run a local instance of the test webservice.
 Alternatively, if you don't have a Python/Eve environmnet at hand, you can opt to rely on a free (and slow, and very resource limited) test instance which is available online.
 See [tests code][8] for details.

 License
 -------
 Eve.NET is a [Nicola Iarocci][2] and [Gestionali Amica][3] open source project,